whaaaley/parcel-source-map-cli/README.md

 This is a _super minimal_ CLI wrapper around [`@parcel/source-map`](https://github.com/parcel-bundler/source-map) to make it a bit easier to merge source maps together on the fly.

 Make sure to give [`@parcel/source-map`](https://github.com/parcel-bundler/source-map) a star.
 The fact that a group of developers is finally working on a fast source map package with a decent API is amazing.
-Despite being in alpha, it's already game changing.
+Despite being in alpha it's already game changing.

 ## Usage